 empower more and better employees.
 Sustainability challenges have become so

-not only affect us at a rational and emotional level but they
+pressing that they not only affect us at a rational and emotional level but they

 also threaten our survival instincts.
 And as such they are bound to impact employee productivity, loyalty, and creativity.
 Meaning is the underpinning and decisive factor of human efficiency.
 How could a corporation careless of its employees’ and